scripting/electricPork/readme.md

 2. It's a demo app for the ElectronLand package, which hides most of the details of making an app run in Electron, and making it cross-platform.
 So far I've only mastered creating Mac apps with ElectronLand, but I want my apps to go to Linux and Windows, and perhaps other places that Electron might be going.
 By releasing Electric Pork as open source, and asking that people try to port it, we will get ports of the underlying framework.
 And that will make other projects be cross-platform as well.
 It's a way of getting ElectronLand thoroughly ported, if it works.

+### Requirements

+In order to build Electric Pork, you need to install three things:

+1. node.js.

+2. electron.

+3. electron-packager.

+Installing Node is easy, I've got a how-to for that on the 1999-project site.

+I am not an expert at installing electron and electron-packager, but I've managed to do it on my systems a few times.

 ### How to build

 1. cd &lt;the directory with the electricPork code>